 Outdated Validation Results

 If data is changed after the last validation execution, the existing validation results are no longer up to date.
 In this case, a Validation outdated warning is displayed below the form header.
-For users who can execute validation rules i.e. Collectors, the warning includes an Execute validation rules action so they can immediately start a new validation execution.
+For users who can execute validation rules i.e. collectors, the warning includes an Execute validation rules action so they can immediately start a new validation execution.

 The warning is removed automatically when: